Carbon capture and storage: Priority uses

 The Heidelberg Brevik Carbon Capture facility, scheduled to start operating in 2025, will be the first commercial-scale use of CCS in cement production.

 Compared to solar and wind power, CCS has seen relatively flat growth in installed capacity since 2010.

 In the literature on climate change mitigation, CCS is described as having a small but critical role in reducing greenhouse gas emissions.
 The IPCC estimated in 2014 that forgoing CCS altogether would make it 138% more expensive to keep global warming within 2 degrees Celsius.
 Excessive reliance on CCS as a mitigation tool would also be costly and technically unfeasible.
-According to the IEA, attempting to abate oil and gas consumption only through CCS and direct air capture would cost USD 3.5 trillion per year, which is about the same as the annual revenue of the entire oil and gas industry.
+According to the IEA, attempting to abate oil and gas consumption only through CCS and direct air capture would cost US$3.5 trillion per year, which is about the same as the annual revenue of the entire oil and gas industry.
 Emissions are relatively difficult or expensive to abate without CCS in the following niches: